Would £10,000 help millennials get on the property ladder?

 , by Matt Stevens

-According to the study, the funding for such a payout could be raised through an overhaul of the inheritance tax system, by replacing it with a ‘lifetime receipts tax’ that would be set at 20% tax on all gifts or inheritances in a lifetime up to £500,000, and then at 30% above that.
-The intention of this policy is to redistribute wealth to young people to help them in a more challenging financial climate, and to ease the discord between older and younger generations.
+The study recommended funding the Citizen’s Inheritance by overhauling the inheritance tax system.
+It proposed replacing it with a ‘lifetime receipts tax’ set at 20% on all gifts or inheritances up to £500,000, and 30% on amounts above that.
+This policy aims to redistribute wealth to younger people, alleviating financial pressures and bridging the gap between generations.

-The recommendation of the study is a radical one, but would it actually help to ease any of the financial challenges facing the younger generation, particularly in the housing market?
+The study’s recommendation is ambitious, but can it truly address the financial challenges faced by younger generations, particularly in the housing market?

-One of the first criticisms that could be levelled against the idea is the worry that the £10,000 might be wasted by some; however, the report stipulated that it would be a restricted payment that could only be used on a worthy cause, such as securing a property, furthering education, or starting a business venture.
-The intention is that the Citizen’s Inheritance wouldn’t simply be free cash, but an investment the younger generation could make in their future.
+A primary criticism of the proposal is the concern that the £10,000 might be misused.
+However, the report specified that the funds would be restricted for purposes such as securing a property, furthering education, or starting a business venture.
+The goal is to ensure that the Citizen’s Inheritance serves as an investment in the future rather than just a cash windfall.

-On the property front, the report found that millennials were only half as likely to own their own home by the age of 30 as a baby boomer was at the same age.
-The report highlighted getting more young people on the housing ladder as one of the main benefits of the Inheritance.
+Regarding the housing market, the report highlighted a significant disparity: millennials are half as likely to own a home by age 30 compared to baby boomers at the same age.
+The Citizen’s Inheritance aims to help more young people enter the housing market.

-It remains to be seen whether these proposals will be picked up by the government.
-However, one of the positives to come out of the findings is that it has sparked conversation about the harsh realities for first-time buyers saving for a deposit.
-Hopefully, this leads to change for the better.
+It remains uncertain whether these proposals will be adopted by the government.
+Nonetheless, one positive outcome is that the discussion has highlighted the challenging realities faced by first-time buyers saving for a deposit.
+This increased awareness could lead to meaningful change.

-If you are looking to get yourself onto the property ladder but need some advice, our guide to saving for a house deposit is well worth a read.
-We also provide mortgage advice for first-time buyers, as well as the Help to Buy scheme, so be sure to get in touch.
+If you’re looking to get onto the property ladder and need guidance, our guide to saving for a house deposit is a valuable resource, and we also offer mortgage advice for first-time buyers.
+Feel free to get in touch for personalised assistance by calling 01915809890 today.

-Please be aware that by clicking onto the above link you are leaving the Mortgage Genie.
-Please note that neither Mortgage Genie Ltd nor PRIMIS Mortgage Network are responsible for the accuracy of the information contained within the linked site accessible from this page.
+Please note that by clicking the link above, you will leave the Mortgage Genie website.
+Neither Mortgage Genie Ltd nor PRIMIS Mortgage Network is responsible for the accuracy of the information on the linked site.

 Company Information